cariad/hugo-ci/README.md

 ## Running locally

-`cariad/hugo-ci` is great for building and testing your Hugo sites locally, but there’s a bit of boilerplate to wade through.
+`cariad/hugo-ci` is great for building and testing your Hugo sites locally.

 For an easy life, I recommend: